craigwongva/rock-ledge/README.md

 # rock-ledge
-i'm going to add a line now and push it up to github. c*ster*va think it's urgent to solve this now.
+i'm going to add a line now and push it up to github. c_ster_a think it's urgent to solve this now.
+Changing star to underline, and making a pull request.